About the Initiative

 Governance

 The Initiative is overseen by a volunteer board of nine directors, appointed to staggered three-year terms.
-Board composition is balanced by statute among professional archivists, working historians, and representatives of member communities.
-The board meets quarterly; minutes are distributed to member societies within thirty days.
+Board composition is balanced by statute among professional archivists (three seats), working historians and field practitioners (three seats), and representatives of member communities (three seats, rotating among member societies on a six-year cycle).
+The board meets quarterly; minutes are distributed to member societies within thirty days and published in full at the annual meeting.

 Staff